Top 10 Firefox add-ons

 DuckDuckGo Privacy Essentials

 Created by DuckDuckGo, DuckDuckGo Privacy Essentials provides you with tools to control precisely how strong your privacy is while you browse the web.
 When you visit a website, the add-on analyzes its tracking behavior and gives it a grade (A, B, C, F, etc.) based on how safe your private information is.
-It provides you with in-depth information about what information the website is trying to see, and gives you the option of enabling or disabling privacy protection for that site.
+It provides you with in-depth information about what information the website is trying to see and gives you the option of enabling or disabling privacy protection.

 Firefox Multi-Account Containers

 Developed by Mozilla, the Firefox Multi-Account Containers add-on gives you the ability to use color-coded tabs, each of which uses separate login session information.
 So, you can log in to Gmail in one Container tab, then log into a separate Google account in another Container tab, for example.
 The search histories, Gmail messages, YouTube activity, Google Drive files, etc., will be kept separate.
 The associated cookies and cached files are stored separately on your local drive.
-Multi-Account Containers are useful for keeping sensitive login sessions, such as your employer or financial institution, separate from every other site you visit.
+Multi-Account Containers help keep sensitive login sessions, such as your employer or financial institution, separate from every other site you visit.

 - Get the Multi-Account Containers add-on for Firefox.

-- Read our guide to using Firefox Container tabs.
+- Please read our guide to using Firefox Container tabs.

 There seem to be endless plug-ins and websites that promise to help you download YouTube videos.
-Many of them are scams, or don't work correctly, or tell you that you can only download in low quality... unless you buy the paid version.
-Of all the plug-ins we've tried recently, YouTube MP4 Downloader is the only one that:
+Many of them are scams or don't work correctly or tell you that you can only download in low quality unless you buy the paid version.
+Of all the plug-ins we've tried recently, Easy Youtube Video Downloader Express is the only one that:

 - Worked the first time.

-- Didn't ask to install a "companion app," or try to upsell a paid version.
+- Didn't ask to install a "companion app."

-When the add-on is installed, you'll see a "Download" button on any YouTube video page, near the "Share" button.
+When the add-on is installed, you see a "Download As" button on any YouTube video page, below the "Share" option.
 Click it to show the best available MP4 quality available for that video.
-Click the format name to view the video as an MP4 in your browser.
-Then, press Ctrl+S to save this MP4 video to your computer.
+Select the MP4 video option in the drop-down menu to save the MP4 video to your computer.